psyraxaus/Prosim2GSX/Prosim2GSX/UI/EFB/Assets/Themes/ThemingGuide.md

    - Observe their UI design patterns (rounded corners, etc.)

 2. **Create a new JSON file**
-   - Copy the template above
+   - Copy the simplified template above
    - Save it as `[AirlineName].json` in the `Assets/Themes` directory

 3. **Fill in the basic information**